xlladdins/xll/docs/Excel4MacrosH-P.md

 **HPAGE**(**num\_windows**)

-Num\_windows    specifies the number of windows to scroll through the active window horizontally.
+Num\_windows&nbsp;&nbsp;&nbsp;&nbsp;specifies the number of windows to scroll through the active window horizontally.
 A window is defined as the number of visible columns.
 If three columns are visible in the window, HPAGE scrolls through in increments of three columns.

   - > If num\_windows is positive, HPAGE scrolls to the right.

   - > If num\_windows is negative, HPAGE scrolls to the left.

->
+> &nbsp;

 **Related Functions**

-HLINE   Horizontally scrolls through the active window by columns
+HLINE&nbsp;&nbsp;&nbsp;Horizontally scrolls through the active window by columns

-HSCROLL   Horizontally scrolls through a worksheet by percentage or by column number
+HSCROLL&nbsp;&nbsp;&nbsp;Horizontally scrolls through a worksheet by percentage or by column number

-VLINE   Vertically scrolls through the active window by rows
+VLINE&nbsp;&nbsp;&nbsp;Vertically scrolls through the active window by rows

-VPAGE   Vertically scrolls through the active window one window at a time
+VPAGE&nbsp;&nbsp;&nbsp;Vertically scrolls through the active window one window at a time

-VSCROLL   Vertically scrolls through a worksheet by percentage or by row number
+VSCROLL&nbsp;&nbsp;&nbsp;Vertically scrolls through a worksheet by percentage or by row number

 Return to [top](#H)